google/badwolf/docs/storage_abstraction_layer.md

                       query language.

-The goal of these interfaces is to allow writing specialized drivers for different storage backends.
+The goal of these interfaces is to allow writing specialized drivers for different storage back-ends.
 For instance, BadWolf provides a simple memory-based implementation of these interfaces in the ```storage/memory``` package.
 All relevant interface definitions can be found in the [storage.go](../storage/storage.go) file of the ```storage``` package.
 Also